 The chia is what makes the shake thick, so don’t leave it out.
 And anyway, chia is uber good for you.
 See why HERE on my girl, Lexie’s rockin’ site.

 I also make these extra healthy by using raw cacao powder.
-Raw cacao has more magnesium than any other food, and most people are deficient in magnesium, so I always use it when there’s no heat involved.
+Raw cacao has tons of magnesium, and most people are deficient in magnesium, so I always use it when there’s no heat involved.
 But I’m sure cocoa powder will work too.

 Decadent 60 Second Choco-Chia “Milkshake”